matthagan15/thesis/composite.typ

     $
         L_A in o(L^xi alpha_"C" (H)^(xi \/ 2k))
     $ <tmp_composite_7>
     is sufficient to satisfy the asymptotic improvement conditions.
-Once we have this form we are pretty much done, as the following implication follows directly from the definition of $o(dot)$ and $omega(dot)$, and this guarantees @tmp_composite_7
+Once we have this form we are pretty much done, as the following implication follows directly from the definition of $o(dot)$ and $omega(dot)$, and guarantees @tmp_composite_7
     $
         alpha_"C" (H)^(1\/2k) in omega(log(L)^(1\/xi) / L) <==> log(L) in o(L^xi alpha_"C" (H)^(xi \/ 2k)).
     $ <eq_composite_chop_alpha_c_requirement>